RebornBeat/Hearth/README.md

    may be intercepted, what may be gated, and what verdicts mean; the adapter declares what the host actually provides; the declaration ships with every trace.
-4. **The trace is the substrate.** Every tick is recorded into the canonical traversal graph; every metric is derived from it; nothing is measured outside it.
+4. **The trace is the substrate.** Every tick is recorded into the canonical traversal graph; every metric — **including every control factor** — is derived from it;
+   nothing is measured outside it.
 5. **Release authority is the only variable.** Observe, audit (shadow/active), enforce (auto/supervised) — same path, different authority.
 Benchmarking and meta-harnessing are one mechanism.

-Everything else — native mode, meta mode, host mode, modality loops, tool loops, scenario loops, bundles, adapters, registries, the browser extension, the supervisor surfaces, drift reporting — is **how you deploy and compose this kernel**.
+Everything else — native mode, meta mode, host mode, modality loops, tool loops, scenario loops, bundles, adapters, registries, the browser extension, the supervisor surfaces, drift reporting, control economics, counterfactual simulation — is **how you deploy and compose this kernel**.

 ---

-## 22. Quick start
+## 24. Quick start

 *(illustrative API — shape is stable, names may move)*